diogodomingoscampos/azure-docs/articles/virtual-machines/linux/login-using-aad.md

 You are now signed in to the Azure Linux virtual machine with the role permissions as assigned, such as *VM User* or *VM Administrator*.
 If your user account is assigned the *Virtual Machine Administrator Login* role, you can use `sudo` to run commands that require root privileges.

+When SELinux is enabled, changing the HOME profile path requires the respective configuration at SELinux level, mainly: semanage fcontext -a -e /home /althomedir restorecon -R /althomedir

 ## Sudo and AAD login

 The first time that you run sudo, you will be asked to authenticate a second time.
 If you don't want to have to authenticate again to run sudo, you can edit your sudoers file `/etc/sudoers.d/aad_admins` and replace this line: